 - If you answered "Yes" to any of the questions in the Personal Background History, an explanation and any relevant documentation as requested at the end of that section must be submitted with the application.
 If you cannot send a copy of the criminal judgment, please include that in your explanation.

-- If applying for a license by endorsement, you will need to request all the state(s) you hold or have held a license to send a verification of your license in those state(s) to the Board office.
-If the state(s) have online verification, send the website address and directions to verify your license in writing or by email to the Board office.
-A copy of your license in that stat is not sufficient.
+- If applying for a license by endorsement, you will need to request all the state(s) you hold or have held a license to send a verification of your license in those state(s).
+If the state(s) have online verification, send the website address and directions to verify your license in writing or by email.

 - If applying for a license by endorsement, the board will be performing primary source verification for each registry.